inab/softpair-renderer/README.md

 # Pair Renderer for Label Studio

-This small utility builds side-by-side HTML panels from two software metadata documents (e.g., BioConda, bio.tools, Galaxy metadata) so they can be annotated in Label Studio.
+This utility builds side-by-side HTML panels from two software metadata documents (e.g., BioConda, bio.tools, Galaxy metadata) so they can be annotated in Label Studio.

 The goal is to help human annotators decide whether two records refer to the same software.

-## What it does
+## What it currently does
 -	Takes two JSON “tool docs” shaped like the metadata in our pipeline.
 -	Uses a Jinja2 template (`pair_panels.html.j2`) to render each doc into a clean HTML panel (“A” and “B”).
 -	Adds inline styles so the HTML renders reliably inside Label Studio.
 -	Supports common fields: name, source, version, labels, repository, webpage, download, documentation, authors, license, description, input, output, etc.
 -	Handles missing/optional fields gracefully.

 ## How to render